hmollercl/lubuntu-update-notifier-sandbox/README.md

 run upNotWorker.sh to check every hour if there are updates.
 It's recommended to add an entry in autostart.
 By going to:
-Preferences -> LXQt configuration -> Sesion confuiguration There you got to autosart, pres add, in Name put something like "Update Notifier" in Comand search for upNot.sh done.
+Preferences -> LXQt configuration -> Sesion confuiguration There you got to autosart, pres add, in Name put something like "Update Notifier" in Comand search for upNotWorker.sh

 ---------------------------------------------------------------------------------------------------------------------